-This post lists the top events and things to do in Amsterdam in 2023.
+This post lists more than 50 fun events and things to do in Amsterdam in 2023.

 We include free activities, family-friendly attractions, and things to do after dark.